-I am retired with Medicare.
-I will be transitioning to the Medicare Exchange.
-May I keep the PEBP Dental plan?
+I am retired with Medicare and will be transitioning to the Medicare Exchange.
+May I keep the PEBP dental plan?

 I was initially hired on or after January 1, 2012.
 Will I be eligible for the retiree health insurance premium subsidy at retirement?

-An otherwise eligible retiree who has Tricare for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
-However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card and Medicare Parts A and B card.
+An otherwise eligible retiree who has TRICARE for Life and Medicare Parts A and B will not be required to enroll in a medical plan through the Medicare Exchange.
+However, before PEBP will authorize the Years of Service HRA funding, PEBP will require a copy of the retiree’s military ID card (front and back) and Medicare Parts A and B card.

 Yes, PEBP requires all retirees who are eligible for premium-free Medicare Part A to enroll in Part A coverage.
 PEBP also requires retirees to purchase Medicare Part B coverage at age 65 (or under age 65 if Medicare eligible due to a disability), regardless of whether a retiree qualifies for free Part A.